 Commodity Supplemental Food Program (CSFP) gives thousands of low-income, senior Hoosiers access to healthy food.
 As part of the program, the United States Department of Agriculture (USDA) ships items directly to Gleaners.
 Items include: canned fuits, canned vegetables, cold cerals, cheese and bottle djuice.
 Elibility is based on age, income, and state residency.

-CSFP is available in the following counties: Bartholomew, Decatur, Fayette, Franklin, Hancock, Jackson, Jennings, Marion, Putnam, Scott, Shelby or Wayne.
+CSFP is available in the following counties: Bartholomew, Fayette, Franklin, Hancock, Jackson, Marion, Putnam, Shelby or Wayne.

 Last fiscal year, Gleaners distributed over 28,000 CSFP boxes to seniors in need.
 The CSFP program now spans 12 counties.